VoronManiac/V2.4-Aire/README.md

 Take the perfectly good 5015 blowers and cut the leads to about 80mm.
 Solder and heat shrink the blower leads to the 2P JST housings keeping the red/black orientation matching the original lead.

-Insert a soldered JST housing into each the FilterMain parts, noting the orientation of the JST housing.
+Insert a soldered JST housing into each of the FilterMain parts, noting the orientation.
 The gap in the JST connector should face down.
 Insert the connector at an angle, then press flat until it snaps into place.
 ![](./images/Insert_JST.jpg?raw=true)

 ![](./images/JST_Orientation.jpg?raw=true)